JackPohlmann/hdf-docker/README.md

 Dockerfiles are text files that contain the instructions for building a Docker image.

+## JP Fork

+The main difference for this fork is the implementation of h5py for HDF5 1.10.5 and Python 3.7.3 (stable release as of 5/2019).
+Check the README in the h5py directory for more information.
+All other directories remain the same.

 ## Installation

 The containers were all built using Docker 1.10.x.
 Go to https://www.docker.com for information on how to install docker.